webix-hub/gitbook-webix-jet/details/plugins.md

 ###### setLang(name)

-The method changes the language.
+The method sets the language passed by the name of the locale file.

 Consider an example: